sumotoyy/RF24/README.md

 # Arduino & Raspberry Pi driver for nRF24L01(+) 2.4GHz Wireless Transceiver

 This version has been forked from the original maniacsbug and modified for working with Arduino and Teensy3.
+In the library config file there's an option for enable/disable all print features and save space.
+The option is:

+#define PRINTFENABLED

+Comment out will disable all printouts from library in arduino and teensy.
+Modified a little bit the original maniacsbug examples to ensure compatibility with Teensy3.
+The printf.h file included in every example has changed and the original example just need this line added:

+This is needed just for printf, if you don't use printf in your code the library works as is, yust remember to comment out
+#define PRINTFENABLED in library config file to save a lot of space/ram.

 Design Goals: